 It’s obvious that both sides implement a kind of military censorship hiding on an official level.
 However, this allows the mainstream media and think tanks to highlight some facts while hiding others in order to create a wide range of media forgeries, manipulating public opinion over the conflict.

-Posted by South Front on February 7, 2017, With 1304 Reads Filed under Military.
+Posted by South Front on February 7, 2017, With 1309 Reads Filed under Military.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.